 Mirabegron eliminated baseline incontinence in 32 percent of patients taking 50 milligrams and reduced incidents of incontinence by half in 54 percent of those in final-phase studies of 862 patients taking the medicine, compared to 878 people on placebo, Martin said.

 The treatment also was linked to tests revealing potential liver disease, a small number of urinary tract infections and malignant tumors, FDA staff wrote.
 The reason mirabegron would lead to tumor formation is unknown.

 Drugs on the market to treat overactive bladder block a receptor that causes contractions that make someone feel the urge to urinate though they also can affect the ability to empty the bladder, Martin said.
 Mirabegron enhances bladder storage without affecting patients’ ability to urinate.

-Current treatments include Pfizer Inc. (PFE)’s Detrol, Warner Chilcott Plc (WCRX)’s Enablex and Astellas’s Vesicare.
+Current treatments include Pfizer Inc. (PFE:US)’s Detrol, Warner Chilcott Plc (WCRX:US)’s Enablex and Astellas’s Vesicare.
 Vesicare generated $1 billion in sales last year, according to data compiled by Bloomberg.

 Patients also often stop taking drugs on the market because of dry mouth, according to Martin.
 She said incidents of dry mouth with mirabegron were similar to placebo.

 To contact the reporter on this story: Anna Edney in Washington at email@example.com

 To contact the editor responsible for this story: Reg Gale at firstname.lastname@example.org